 Request a Dean’s note to my professors for absences/late work?

-Send an email to the Kyla Katz, Director of Advising (firstname.lastname@example.org
+Send an email to Jeanette Ortiz, Director of Undergraduate Programs & Advising (firstname.lastname@example.org

 ), explaining the circumstances and dates of missed class/work.
 You may be required to meet with the Undergraduate Dean and/or to provide supporting documentation such as doctors’ notes, verification of an emergency, etc.